AskExplain/Interpretable-Neural-Net/README.md

 ![the single layer model](https://raw.githubusercontent.com/AskExplain/Interpretable-Neural-Net/main/model.png)

-Essentially, it finds a latent component Z, followed by a learnable filter set b
+Essentially, linear mixed forms find a latent component Z, followed by a learnable filter set b

 Here, X b is equivalent to the latent component multiplied by the covariance of the filters b b_transpose